bgigous/flask-labs-project2/README.md

 ## Instructions

 In this lab, you will create a few blueprints and register them within an application factory.
+You can, if you choose, copy your solution from the previous lab.

 ### Getting Started